 These challenges call for cross-border efforts to create synergies for the recovery of cultural and tourism stakeholders in the programme area.
-Stronger cross-border linkages and mutual opportunities can learning result the enhanced capacities of stakeholders. innovative tourism services, stronger common local cultural identity, common promotional opportunities, and better resilience for a future global crisis.
+Stronger cross-border and mutual learning linkages opportunities can result in the enhanced capacities of stakeholders, innovative tourism services, stronger common local cultural identity, common promotional opportunities, and better resilience for a future global crisis.
 Economic recovery could be tackled by increasing the quality and diversifying the cross-border products and services, entering standardisation schemes and modernizing the tourism and cultural offer in accordance to emerging needs of tourists and visitors.
-The creative industries could contribute to the quality of tourism by supporting the local cultural elements often shared between people on both sides of the border, as well as make destinations their contents more viable compelling.
-Greening and digitalizing of tourism and cultural heritage sectors would allow them to competitive, resilient environmentally, socially and economically sustainable.
+The creative industries could contribute to the quality of tourism by supporting the local cultural elements often shared between people on both sides of the border, as well as make destinations and their contents more viable and compelling.
+Greening and digitalizing of tourism and cultural heritage sectors would allow them to remain competitive, resilient environmentally, socially economically sustainable.

-The development of a unified methodological research framework is needed as well as adaptation of global best practices to smart, integrated, sustainable, and resilient destination management solutions.
+The development of a unified methodological research framework is needed as well as adaptation of global best practices to smart, integrated, and sustainable, resilient destination management solutions.
 Behaviour change for enhancing environmental and social responsibility through collaborative learning and awareness raising of all stakeholders in tourism, culture, and creative industries can facilitate recovery after the COVID-19 pandemic.